trackow/AntarcticSeaIce_NatCommun/README.md

 |   └─ CMIP5_iceedge_latitudes_1990-2019.csv: CMIP5 location of sea ice edge, 1990-2019 for Fig. 5e
 |   └─ CMIP5_iceedge_latitudes_2070-2099.csv: CMIP5 location of sea ice edge, 2070-2099 for Fig. 5e
 |   └─ ...: some more data

+[some of the data are stored with Git Large File Storage (lfs).
+Although deprecated, try 'git lfs clone' with older git clients if you experience problems, instead of the usual 'git clone']
 ```
 # Jupyter notebooks
 Interactive jupyter notebook are provided to reproduce the figures of this paper.
 You can install [Jupyter](https://jupyter.org/) and then launch the notebooks [here](https://github.com/trackow/AntarcticSeaIce_NatCommun/blob/main/notebooks/).